 Here are some socialization solutions that allow for time with other kids without sacrificing the gifts of the homeschool lifestyle.

-- The obvious opportunities – Sometimes the best socialization solution is to take advantage of the obvious.
-Make friends at the playground, see what’s happening at your library, and anywhere else you spend your time.
+Sometimes the best socialization solution is to take advantage of the obvious.
+Make friends at the park, see what’s happening at your library, and anywhere else you spend your time.
 Those are some of the most natural places to let your social butterfly soar.

 What about you?
 How do you tackle homeschool socialization?
 Share your thoughts in the comments below!